GalahadXVI/amazon-product-api-php/README.md

 composer test
 ```

+## Available Operations

+Currently, this package only supports the following PA-API operations:

+- `GetItems` - Retrieve product information for one or more ASINs
+- `GetItem` - Convenience method to retrieve product information for a single ASIN

+Future releases will add support for additional operations such as:
+- SearchItems
+- GetBrowseNodes
+- GetVariations

 ## Extending

-If you need to support additional operations beyond `GetItems`, you can extend the `AmazonAdvertisingApi` class:
+While this package currently only supports the GetItems operation, you can extend the `AmazonAdvertisingApi` class to add support for additional operations:

 ```php
 use Custom\AmazonAdvertisingApi\AmazonAdvertisingApi;